sdv-dev/PyMetrics/docs/SETUP.md

-# Download Analytics Setup
+# PyMetrics Setup

-The Download Analytics project requires privileged access to the following resources:
+The PyMetrics project requires privileged access to the following resources:
 - Google Drive, which is accessed via the `PyDrive` library.
 - Google Big Query, which is accessed via the `google-cloud-bigquery` library.